420blaze420/tape0002/README.md

 * Having reliable wireless coverage spanning the entire campus, in the context of troubleshooting, testing, and deploying would reduce downtime significantly.
 This would also greatly lower the risk of productivity and financial loss, due to the relationship between downtime and financial loss.

 #### Improved performance and capacity
-* The wireless network must be able to support up to 112 users at once, with consistent strong performance.
+* The wireless network must be able to support up to 754 users at once, with consistent strong performance.
 IT employees must have the capacity to connect to and use the network from anywhere on the **Xcompanyx** campus.

 #### Stronger security
-* Implementation of security measures on the wireless network is required.
+* Implementation of security measures on the wireless network.

 #### Centralized monitoring and management
 * **XCompanyX** administration and moderation is done through the use of an ADDS deployed on a domain controller.